linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

   revisited when that is upgraded.
 - The memory test measures the VM's adapter.
 It proves the uploader holds nothing, not that the browser does; the web claim rests on manual measurement per browser.
+- The web 401 replay stays covered by VM tests: the retry path no longer branches on platform, so the same test drives it with the web flag set, including the case where no body can be rebuilt.
+  What a VM cannot drive is the blob adapter's `xhr.send(blob)` and its re-resolve on replay; that step is verified manually per browser, like the memory claim above it.
 - The platform interface instance is the seam for a test double, and the picked-file type is abstract, so a fake implements it rather than constructing one.
 - share_plus 13 replaces the top-level share call with an instance taking a parameters object;